nereasaga/nereasaga/README.md

 - 🔬 **Experiments and small tests**
 - ✨ **Constantly improving code**

+## 🌱 What I’m learning
+Currently diving deeper into bioinformatics with Python and improving my Java skills.

 ## 🎸 A Little More About Me
 Curiosity drives me, and I'm always looking to learn and improve.
 When I'm not coding, you'll likely find me playing bass or diving into other creative pursuits!

-## 🌱 What I’m learning
-Currently diving deeper into bioinformatics with Python and improving my Java skills.

-If you're interested in web development, feel free to explore my repositories.
-I'm always open to feedback and collaboration!

 ## 📩 Get in Touch
+Currently open to collaboration or junior developer roles.
+Don't hesitate to reach out!

 - [Portfolio](https://nereasaga.github.io/portfolio-def)
 - [LinkedIn](https://linkedin.com/in/nereasgallastegui)